-Endothelium is the innermost layer of a blood vessel.
-It is made up of one walled thick simple squamous epithelium.
+The endothelium is the innermost layer of a blood vessel.
+It is a thin layer of simple squamous cells called endothelial cells.
 In arteries and veins, the endothelium is surrounded by a thick muscular and an elastic layer.

 However, capillaries are made up of a single layer of endothelial cells.
 They are the site where rapid exchange of substances occurs.
 For example, skeletal muscles require glucose and oxygen for rapid respiration, which is transported to them as the blood flows through the capillaries.